#1 Military strategy

 Alderamin is a show where I was constantly surprised with the world-building.
 For example, you got guys lined up in modern military gear, but they all have little pouches with magical spirit companions inside them.
 Especially the clothing caught my attention because it’s obvious the design behind it was well-considered.
 Clothes are light and tribal in their appearance, yet still reveal a separation between social classes.
 Fashion in this world is light and breezy, which stands in contrast with the bleak and stiff uniforms of its armies, which themselves look strange when put side-by-side with actual armored knights who continue to remain relevant on the battlefield.

 Both the historical and modern elements of the story have a place, neither overpowering the other.
-Alderamin offered a mixture of ideas and culture that fascinated me and that makes it a show with a thought-out and unique feel to it.
-A shame it doesn’t communicate that well in its marketing materials.
+Alderamin offered a mixture of ideas and culture that fascinated me.
+It’s a show with a thought-out and unique feel to it.
+Just a shame it doesn’t communicate that well in its marketing materials.

 #3 Who are the bad guys?